-Schema-less databases are the latest buzz word in the IT world.
+Schema-less (or “schemaless”) databases are the latest buzz word in the IT world.
 Geek programmers seem to love the flexibility and low cost and these attributes have fired up many a start-up.
 Having come from a heavily relational database background the value that schema-less databases bring to an enterprise were eye-opening for me.
 It is time to take schema-less databases from the developer’s backyard and bring it to the wider enterprise.

 This blog examines why it is so relevant in today’s data-centric world.
-If there is one single thing that enterprises would kill to do today, it is to understand and quickly elicit actionable insight from their data.
+If there is one single thing that enterprises would kill to do today, it is to understand and quickly elicit actionable insights from their data.
 They continue to invest millions of dollars to do it effectively.
 Big Data is a huge part of this equation.
 Gartner has immortalized the 3Vs of big data – Volume, Variety and Velocity.
 And if there is one area where traditional database systems struggle it is in keeping up with the velocity at which data is arriving, almost every tool it in IT toolkit imposes some form of a data-model or format making it difficult to read or instantiate data quickly.

 This is where schema-less databases step in to add tremendous value.

 Let us first define what a schema-less database is.